Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Related work

 \section{Related work}

-Diffusion models have been widely used to address inverse problems in a training-free manner \cite{daras2024survey}.
-One line of work incorporates measurements by enforcing data consistency through projection-based geometric operations, such as null-space decompositions and pseudoinverse operators \cite{choi2021ilvr, wang2022zero, kawar2022denoising, zhu2023denoising}.
-Another line adopts a Bayesian perspective, integrating measurement information through likelihood-based guidance \cite{bansal2023universal, xu2024provably}.
-Among these methods, DPS \cite{chung2022diffusion} employs a point-estimate approximation of the clean signal motivated by Jensen’s inequality, while $\Pi\text{GDM}$ \cite{song2023pseudoinverse} further introduces time-dependent variances.
+Diffusion models have been widely applied to inverse problems in a zero-shot setting \cite{daras2024survey}.
+One line of work incorporates measurements by enforcing data consistency through projection-based geometric operations, such as null-space decompositions and pseudoinverse operators \cite{choi2021ilvr, wang2022zero, kawar2022denoising}.
+Among these methods, DiffPIR \cite{zhu2023denoising} builds on the Half-Quadratic-Splitting (HQS) algorithm \cite{geman1995nonlinear} to decouple the data and the prior terms during inference.
+Another line adopts a Bayesian perspective, integrating measurement through likelihood-based guidance \cite{bansal2023universal, xu2024provably, moufad2024variational}.
+Within this framework, DPS \cite{chung2022diffusion} employs a point-estimate approximation of the clean signal motivated by Jensen’s inequality, while $\Pi\text{GDM}$ \cite{song2023pseudoinverse} further introduces time-dependent variances.

-Despite enabling effective posterior sampling without task-specific retraining, these approaches face practical challenges.
-In particular, they often require small guidance step sizes to maintain stability, thereby requiring a larger number of sampling steps and slowing inference \cite{he2023manifold}.
-To address this issue, DSG \cite{yang2024guidance} introduces the notion of manifold deviation during sampling and proposes constraints that allow larger guidance step sizes.
+Alongside their effectiveness, these approaches face practical challenges.
+A key aspect is their reliance on manual hyperparameter tuning, which affect both stability and performance.
+While stability can be improved by using small guidance step sizes, this comes at the cost of increased sampling steps and slower inference \cite{he2023manifold}.
+Recently, DSG \cite{yang2024guidance} introduced the notion of manifold deviation during sampling and proposed constraints that enable larger guidance step sizes.
 Similarly, DAPS \cite{zhang2025improving} employs an annealing strategy that decouples consecutive steps in the diffusion trajectory, improving stability at larger step sizes.
 Related works further explore how inference-time dynamics, such as manifold constraints or noise modulation, affect the tradeoff between perceptual quality and data fidelity in diffusion models \cite{chung2022improving, he2023manifold, wang2025traversing}.
-Nevertheless, most training-free posterior sampling methods still rely on manual hyperparameter tuning, which directly affects both stability and performance.
+Nevertheless, most training-free posterior sampling methods still rely on manual tuning to control these trade-offs.